Healthy forests: the heart of the wild Northwest

 - And ensuring thorough logging road closures as appropriate.

-We also work closely with the state Department of Natural Resources, Washington Department of Fish and Wildlife, forestry companies and other conservation organizations to promote ecological management and resilience on state and private forest lands, including State Trust Lands and special places including Blanchard Mountain and Lake Whatcom.
+We also work closely with the state Department of Natural Resources, Washington Department of Fish and Wildlife, forestry companies and other conservation organizations to promote ecological management and resilience on state and private forest lands, including State Trust Lands and special places such as the Loomis State Forest, Blanchard Mountain and Lake Whatcom.

 News on our Forest Field Program